Kerteminde Municipality

-Kerteminde Municipality is a municipality (Danish, kommune) in Region of Southern Denmark on the northeast coast of the island of Funen in central Denmark.
+Kerteminde Municipality (Kerteminde Kommune) is a kommune in the Region of Southern Denmark on the northeast coast of the island of Funen in central Denmark.
 The municipality includes the island of Romsø, and it covers an area of 203 km2.
-It has a total population of 24,034 (2022).
+It has a total population of 23,949 (2025).
 The main town and the site of its municipal council is the town of Kerteminde.

 Ferry service connects the municipality to the island of Romsø from the harbour in the town of Kerteminde.

 History

 The municipality was created in 1970 as the result of a kommunalreform ("Municipal Reform") that merged a number of existing parishes: